-In school, instructors will have access to technology such as promethean boards on which to present sheet music, interactive activities, teaching resources created using PowerPoint and SWAY, YouTube, backing tracks, digital music related challenges and the applications within Glow.
-Instructors will also use ipads to enhance and sustain learning in a digitally innovative way.
+In schools, instructors use technology such as promethean boards to present sheet music, interactive activities, teaching resources created using PowerPoint and SWAY, YouTube, backing tracks, digital music related challenges and the applications within Glow.
+Instructors will also use ipads to enhance and sustain learning in a digitally innovative way, helping to further reduce the amount of paper resources produced and address sustainability.